OpenGammaProject/Open-Gamma-Detector/software/README.md

-	set baseline	: <toggle> Automatically subtract the DC bias (baseline) from each signal. set trng		: <toggle> Either 'enable' or 'disable' to toggle the true random number generator output. set display		: <toggle> Either 'enable' or 'disable' to enable or force disable OLED support. set mode		: <mode> Either 'geiger' or 'energy' to disable or enable energy measurements.
+	set baseline	: <toggle> Automatically subtract the DC bias (baseline) from each signal. set trng		: <toggle> Either 'enable' or 'disable' to toggle the true random number generator output. set display		: <toggle> Either 'enable' or 'disable' to enable or force disable OLED support. set correction	: <toggle> Either 'enable' or 'disable' to toggle the CPS correction for the 4 faulty ADC channels. set mode		: <mode> Either 'geiger' or 'energy' to disable or enable energy measurements.
 Geiger mode only counts pulses, but is ~3x faster. set out			: <mode> Either 'events', 'spectrum' or 'disable'. 'events' prints events as they arrive, 'spectrum' prints the accumulated histogram. set averaging	: <number> Number of ADC averages for each energy measurement.
-Takes ints, minimum is 1. set correction	: <toggle> Either 'enable' or 'disable' to toggle the CPS correction for the 4 faulty ADC channels. reset spectrum	: Reset the on-board spectrum histogram. reset settings	: Reset all the settings/revert them back to default values. reboot			: Reboot the device.
+Takes ints, minimum is 1. set ticker		: <number> Number of milliseconds the buzzer ticker will be on for a single pulse.
+'0' is off. reset spectrum	: Reset the on-board spectrum histogram. reset settings	: Reset all the settings/revert them back to default values. reboot			: Reboot the device.